yehorovye/gotcha/README.md

 <img src="/assets/bazzite.png" alt="bazzite demo" />
 </details>

-### features
+### Features

 1. 0 external dependencies.
-2. dedicated to public domain. see [LICENSE](LICENSE).
+2. Dedicated to public domain. see [LICENSE](LICENSE).
-3. balanced between look and performance.
+3. Balanced between look and performance.
 4. `NO_COLOR` spec compliant.
-6. easy to use.
+6. Easy to use.
 7. UNIX only.
-8. unit colors change depending on the usage. (e.g: if you are using too much ram, it will appear **red**)
+8. Unit colors change depending on the usage. (e.g: if you are using too much ram, it will appear **red**)
-9. customizable.
+9. Customizable.

-### why
+### Why

-i've seen some "minimal" system fetch with a boatload of deps just for displaying basic system info, ridiculous.
+I've seen some "minimal" system fetch with a boatload of deps just for displaying basic system info, ridiculous.

-so i decided to make gotcha (and [novofetch](https://github.com/yehorovye/novofetch), another minimal system fetch in V).
+So i decided to make gotcha (and [novofetch](https://github.com/yehorovye/novofetch), another minimal system fetch in V).

-### valid env variables
+### Valid env variables

-* `NO_COLOR` - returns the output with absolutely 0 ansi colors. (default: 0)
+* `NO_COLOR` - Returns the output with absolutely 0 ansi colors. (default: 0)

-### config variables
+### Config variables

-* `DISABLE` - fields to disable, separated with commas. (default: nil)
+* `DISABLE` - Fields to disable, separated with commas. (default: nil)
 * `DIVIDER` - string to use as divider between user and data. (default: -)
 * MOUNTS

-by default, gotcha searches for a file called "config" on the same dir as the binary. alternatively you can pass flag "config" with the dir of the config to override it.
+By default, gotcha searches for a file called "config" on the same dir as the binary. alternatively you can pass flag "config" with the dir of the config to override it.

-# installing
+# Installing

-this program isn't officially uploaded as a package anywhere, instead, i encourage you to build it yourself or using [the latest binary](https://github.com/yehorovye/gotcha/releases).
+This program isn't officially uploaded as a package anywhere, instead, i encourage you to build it yourself or using [the latest binary](https://github.com/yehorovye/gotcha/releases).

-you are free to distribute this as a package.
+You are free to distribute this as a package.

-# license
+# License

 public domain, do whatever you want.